kalinchih/aws-kinesis-study/README.md

 # aws-kinesis-study

 This application help you to quickly enable an AWS Kinesis stream consumer.
-It leverage AWS KCL (Kinesis Client Library) 1.x V1 interface and encapsulated in package `k0.util.aws_kinesis`.
+It leverage AWS KCL (Kinesis Client Library) 1.x version 1 interface and encapsulated in package `k0.util.aws_kinesis`.

 KCL helps consumer to automatically record (aka, checkpoint) the `sequence number` of the last consumed stream record.
 The `sequence number` is saved in a DynamoDB table which automatically created by KCL.
 The table name is the consumerName which configured in `KinesisConsumerConfig`.